Peter the Immigrant

 In Shenandoah Religion: Outsiders and the Mainstream, 1716-1865, Stephen Longenecker gives an account of how the Blosser farm was among those that fell victim to Union soldiers:

 The war's ferocity reached its zenith during Sheridan's mission to take the Valley out of the war.
 Sheridan's troops routinely burned barns, outbuildings and crops and drove off or killed off farm animals.
 At the Peter Blosser farm soldiers went through the house, taking anything of value, and Jonas Blosser, Peter's 13 year old son*, watched a Yankee with a drawn pistol in his hand, walking behind his mother and forcing her to reveal where she kept her bacon.
 Blosser's father salvaged "a few pieces by throwing them out of the garret window into a patch of weeds."
 Soldiers shot all the hogs, taking the best meat and leaving the rest behind.
 The chickens and sheep also suffered slaughter.
 "It was bang bang all day," Jonas recalled.
 [Longenecker, p.
 171]Examining this closely, I believe the author made an error in identifying Jonas Blosser as “Peter’s 13 year old son”.
-This would certainly have to be Peter’s grandson and Jonas’ son, Jonas (1851-1935), insofar as General Sheridan's Valley Campaign in Shenandoah began in 1864, which would place Jonas “Jr.”, around 13 years of age.
+This would certainly have to be Peter’s grandson and Jonas’ son, also named Jonas (1851-1935) -- insofar as General Sheridan's Valley Campaign in Shenandoah began in 1864, which would place Jonas "Jr." at 13 years of age.

 The looting of the Blosser farm by Union soldiers is also referenced in Lee's Endangered Left: The Civil War in Western Virginia, Spring of 1864: